dclnbrght/ai-sdlc-toolbox/README.md

-# ai-sdlc-toolbox
+# AI SDLC Toolbox

+** WORK IN PROGRESS**

-A set of prompts, instructions and templates to power up your SDLC with AI agents
+This toolbox contains a set of prompts, instructions and templates to power up your SDLC with AI agents.